luanguimaraesla/pandocker/README.md

 | | config.md
 | | sections.conf
 | | introduction.md
-| | metodology.md
+| | methodology.md
 | | conclusion.md

 ```

-My `sections.conf` should contains the name of each section file in the order they will be printed in the final document (PDF).
+My `sections.conf` should contain the name of each section file in the order they will be printed in the final document (PDF).
 It should appear like the following:

 ```
 config
 introduction
-metodology
+methodology
 conclusion
 ```

-IMPORTANT: Note there are no `.md` extension, and my `config` should ever be the first file of my stack.
+IMPORTANT: Note there are no `.md` extension and my `config` should ever be the first file of my stack.

 ### Mathematics